Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Supervised encoder models: implementation details

 \subsection{Threshold calibration and label decoding}

-For each encoder, prediction thresholds are calibrated on a separate development set to maximize micro-averaged F$_1$ score.
-At test time, a CPC subclass is predicted for a patent if its calibrated probability exceeds the model-specific threshold.
-To ensure comparability with LLM outputs, we additionally cap the number of predicted labels per patent to at most seven; if no label exceeds the threshold, the highest-probability subclass is selected.
-In fact, the number of CPC subclasses assigned per patent is highly sparse.
-In the training set (\np{50625} patents), the mean number of labels per patent is 1.98 and the median is 2; 90\% of patents have at most four labels, 95\% have at most four labels, and 99\% have at most seven labels.
-Overall, 99.48\% of training patents are annotated with between one and seven CPC subclasses, with a maximum of 18.
+For each encoder, the prediction threshold is calibrated on the validation set to maximise micro-averaged F$_1$.
+At test time, a CPC subclass is predicted when its calibrated probability exceeds the model-specific threshold.
+To ensure comparability with the LLM outputs, we cap the number of predicted subclasses at seven per patent.
+If no probability exceeds the calibrated threshold, the subclass with the highest predicted probability is retained.

+CPC subclass assignments are sparse.
+In the training set (\np{50250} patents), the mean number of subclasses per patent is 1.98 and the median is 2; 90\% and 95\% of patents have at most four subclasses, while 99\% have at most seven.
+Overall, 99.48\% of training patents are assigned between one and seven CPC subclasses, with a maximum of 18.

-The test set exhibits a similar distribution (mean: 2.32; median: 2; 99th percentile: 7), with 99.21\% of patents having between one and seven labels.
-Based on this empirical distribution, we restrict model outputs to at most seven subclasses per patent across all methods.
-This constraint is applied uniformly to supervised encoders and LLM-based approaches and serves to prevent degenerate over-prediction while remaining faithful to the annotation regime.
+The test set exhibits a similar distribution, with a mean of 2.32 subclasses, a median of 2, and a 99th percentile of seven.
+Overall, 99.21\% of test patents have between one and seven subclasses.
+We therefore restrict outputs from all encoder- and LLM-based methods to a maximum of seven subclasses.
+This constraint prevents degenerate over-prediction while remaining consistent with the empirical annotation distribution.